nrfconnect/ncs-door-lock-and-access-control/docs/door_lock_app_arch.rst

 #######################

 The |APP_NAME| runs on the nRF54L15 SoC and utilizes the Aliro stack for access protocol and communication with user device over Near Field Communication (NFC) or Bluetooth® LE.

-The |APP_NAME| architecture is presented on the following diagram:
+See the following diagram for an architecture overview:

 .. _arch_overview: